gisquick/gisquick-doc/docs/installation/vagrant.rst

 .. _vagrant-dev-dir:

-After succesfull deployment, new directories in source code tree are
+After successful deployment, new directories in source code tree are
 created:

 ``dev``